RHEnVision/provisioning-backend/CONTRIBUTING.md

 Please use the scope like `feat(HMS-XXX): subject` or put the issue reference in commit body as `Fixes: HMS-XXX` or `Refs: HMS-XXX`

-Use `make check-commits` to check commit message locally.
+To check commit message locally please install https://github.com/RHEnVision/changelog and then run `make check-commits`.

 ## Basic guidelines for code contributions